The 5 Best Medical Alert Systems of 2025, Tested by Caregivers

 - More costly than other companies

-- Getting the lowest prices requires annual contracts and up-front payments
+- Getting the lowest prices requires annual contracts and upfront payments

 FYI: Studies indicate that medical alert system users experience 30 percent fewer emergency room visits due to faster, more appropriate emergency response.3